-The Lisk Core consists of 4 main components:
+The Lisk Core consists of 4 main technologies:

 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development which has earned it a strong reputation for reliability, feature robustness, and performance.
 All Information on the Lisk mainchain is stored inside of PostgreSQL databases.

 Redis is an open source, in-memory data structure store.
 Lisk Core mainly uses it to cache API responses.
 This prevents performance drops in the application, for example when the same API request is sent repeatedly.

 Contribute to the Codebase